-10 healthy foods to include in a growing child's diet and how to prepare them.
-The Department of Nutrition & Dietetics, KK Women's and Children's Hospital (KKH) shares more.
+Here are ten healthy foods to include in a growing child's diet and how to prepare them.
+Shared by The Department of Nutrition & Dietetics from KK Women's and Children's Hospital (KKH).

 KK Women’s and Children’s Hospital (KKH), a member of the

-There’s a plethora to choose from, but here are Dr Han’s 10 top picks:
+There’s a plethora to choose from, but here are dietitians' 10 top picks:

 Strawberries and blueberries are rich in vitamin C, antioxidants and phytochemicals.
 They protect healthy cells from damage, boosting the immune system.